abdul07azeem/RISC-V-WEEK-1/README.md

 # RISC-V-WEEK-0 tapeout program

-## 🗓Week 1 – Tool Installation
+## 🗓Week 0 – Tool Installation
-This is a simple Overview of how I installed the required tools like Yosys GTK wave and iverilog in Ubuntu suing a Virtual Machine with the following Specifications
+This is a simple Overview of how I installed the required tools like Yosys,GTK wave and iverilog in Ubuntu using a Virtual Machine with the following Specifications

 ### 🖥System Specifications
-- OS: Ubuntu 22.04 (or higher)
+- OS: Ubuntu 22.04
-- Virtual Machine Used
+- Virtual Machine - VMWare Workstation
 - RAM: 8 GB (minimum 6 GB recommended)
 - Processor: Intel i5 / AMD equivalent